 Each island of Indonesia feels like a new country with its own distinct culture.
 Religion surely plays a role in shaping each island’s’ culture.
 For example, Bali is Hindu, Lombok is Muslim and Nias is Protestant Christian.

 Seeing all these religions living together peacefully in one country and sometimes within the same island is wonderful to witness and be apart of.

 As for Nias, it didn’t take us much time to feel blessed by its unique culture.
-By staying at KabuNohi, we had the chance to stay in local wooden house modeled after the times of old.
+By staying at KabuNohi, we had the chance to stay in a local wooden house modeled after the times of old.
 Mark built the lodge himself, and with local wood from the island.
 The traditional structures are now harder to find as most locals prefer to sell their wood rather than keeping their heritage.

 There’s a lot to see in Nias and with the 5 days there we mostly surfed, one day the opportunity to see some absolutely fascinating cultural traditions near KabuNohi came up.
 One of them was a stone jumping ritual practiced in a traditional village overlooking the sea.
-Also, listening to children playing guitar while preparing their songs for church was an enchanting experience while staying at KabuNohi.
+Also, listening to children playing guitar while preparing their songs for the church was an enchanting experience while staying at KabuNohi.